polterguy/polterguy.github.io/csharp/index.md

 }
 ```

-## Automatically generated documentation

-Magic uses Swagger and the Open Web API, allowing you to immediately start playing around
-with your C# controller endpoints after having created them.

 ## Modularity and IoC/Dependency Injection

 The above makes your final solution extremely modular in its design, and you can even reuse